w3c/wai-curricula/content/designer/images-and-graphics.md

 * apply appropriate contrast ratios for complex images
 * evaluate the use of complex images and select other ways to present the information, for example using tables, simpler images, and plain text
-* determine if and how complex images are operated using input devices, including mouse, keyboard, voice, and touch
+* determine if and how complex images are operated using input devices, including mouse, keyboard, touch, and voice
-* consider placement and spacing for alternatives to complex images
+* define the placement and spacing for alternatives to complex images
-* design clear and consistent identification methods for complex image descriptions, including appropriate headings and expandable and collapsible components
+* define clear and consistent identification methods for complex image descriptions, including appropriate headings and expandable and collapsible components
 * design user experiences for complex images, including:
   * how to get to the image descriptions
   * how the content  of the description should look like